MinamiKitsune/flask-api/README.md

 ## Requirements
 Install python from https://www.python.org/

-## How to set up the virtual environment (This only needs to be done once)
+## How to set up the virtual environment for testing (This only needs to be done once)
 Open a terminal or command prompt in the location of the application.

 Paste the following in the command prompt: